 Today, the packraft is one of my favourite outdoor items and I’m looking forward to the huge variety of possible trips and combinations with other items (perhaps hiking trailer + packrafting combo?) in the future.

 Another invention that had quite a huge impact on my outdoor trips and behaviors in the past, is the hiking trailer.
-Several people already used trailers for interesting trips around the world – a good overview can be found here.
+Several people already used trailers for interesting trips around the world.

 While I built my own trailer for past trips through the deserts of Egypt, Jordan and Syria, I decided to buy a professional one for the Altiplano Desert Hiking Trip in South America in 2016.
 The final choice was the Benpacker Hiking Trailer - however, I did some investigation on the Monowalker beforehand as well.